smaremanda/add-in-docs/reference/shared/projectdocument/getselectedtaskasync-method.md

 ## Remarks

 The GUID of a task is more useful in Project add-ins than the task ID number (for example, the ID of the first task in the Gantt Chart is  **1**).
 The task GUID can be used to access Project task information, such as tasks in a SharePoint project that is synchronized with Project Server in Visibility mode.
-You can also save the task GUID in a local variable and use it for the [getTaskAsync](../reference/shared/projectdocument/gettaskasync-method.md) and[getTaskFieldAsync](../reference/shared/projectdocument/gettaskfieldasync-method.md) methods.
+You can also save the task GUID in a local variable and use it for the [getTaskAsync](../reference/shared/projectdocument/gettaskasync-method.md) and [getTaskFieldAsync](../reference/shared/projectdocument/gettaskfieldasync-method.md) methods.

 If the active view is not a task view (for example a Gantt Chart or Task Usage view), or if no task is selected in a task view,  **getSelectedTaskAsync** returns a 5001 error (Internal Error).
-See[addHandlerAsync method](../reference/shared/projectdocument/addhandlerasync-method.md) for an example that uses the[ViewSelectionChanged](../reference/shared/projectdocument/viewselectionchanged-event.md) event and the[getSelectedViewAsync](../reference/shared/projectdocument/getselectedviewasync-method.md) method to activate a button based on the active view type.
+See [addHandlerAsync method](../reference/shared/projectdocument/addhandlerasync-method.md) for an example that uses the [ViewSelectionChanged](../reference/shared/projectdocument/viewselectionchanged-event.md) event and the [getSelectedViewAsync](../reference/shared/projectdocument/getselectedviewasync-method.md) method to activate a button based on the active view type.

 ## Example

 The following code example calls  **getSelectedTaskAsync** to get the GUID of the task that's currently selected in a task view.
-Then it gets task properties by calling[getTaskAsync](../reference/shared/projectdocument/gettaskasync-method.md).
+Then it gets task properties by calling [getTaskAsync](../reference/shared/projectdocument/gettaskasync-method.md).

 The example assumes your add-in has a reference to the jQuery library and that the following page controls are defined in the content div in the page body.